pnp/powershell/documentation/Export-PnPFlow.md

 ```

 ### -Identity
-The name/id of flow or a flow object to export
+The value of the Name property of a Flow that you wish to export

 ```yaml
 Type: PowerAutomateFlowPipeBind